scionproto/scion/acceptance/common/README.md

 from plumbum import local

 from acceptance.common.log import LogExec, init_log
-from acceptance.common.base import Base, set_name
+from acceptance.common.base import CmdBase, TestBase, set_name

 # Set the name of the test.
 It is inferred from the file path.
 set_name(__file__)